August 7, 2012, was the day when I first walked on the American soil. Every immigrant to the US remembers this date verbatim.

 Because even when you help someone else, you end up helping yourself by getting the derived benefits of feeling happier that you were able to help someone.

-I just finished Tony Robbin's - Awaken The Giant Within and if I had to give one book to someone who has big aspirations in life, I'd request him to read this book word-by-work and take actions and do all the exercises and challenges Tony has described in the book.
+I read Tony Robbin's - Awaken The Giant Within, cover to cover, and if I had to give one book to someone who has big aspirations in life, I'd request him to read this book word-by-word and take actions and do all the exercises and challenges Tony has described in the book.

 XVIII.
 Comedy - Louis CK has got to be the most honest person alive on earth at the moment.
 John Oliver, Trevor Noah, Stephen Colbert, Conan O' Brien, Bill Maher, the Late George Carlin - it's been only an year that I discovered these folks.